Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 tutorial Links web examples (without database) will be awailable on your specified localhost port (we expect you run the container with something like
 $docker run -it -p 8080:8080 image_name
-)
+from your nachine).

 The full set of examples is awaiable at Links language official web page : https://links-lang.org/ (Demo programms).

 Below is the script (see https://github.com/links-lang/links/wiki/Database-setup )

 -------------------------------
 ```
 #!/bin/bash